 — Alex Spangler (@aspangle0629) September 4, 2012

 And you want to know something?
 Alex is not in my section, he is in Martha Burtis’ section.
 DO you see how we are blurring the boundaries?

 If one of my students might make it this far down my blog, here is a clue.
 If you try something and produce something that is kind fo crappy, but you can write a narrative of your process, describe the influences, the intent. you will do better in my class than someone who makes something slick but cannot talk about their process.

 Well here I am at the end of a post, I keep going back and trying to take out the stuff that makes me sound like a frothing mad dog.

 But here is this the thing- if a class, course, program, webinar, anything is not working for you, you have to get up and go.
 Who are you helping by sitting quietly and being “nice”?

 So Lisa, Todd, thanks for all the fish.
 I am sorry.,.
 I am not tagging this post to the course site.
 This is not a criticism of the work you are doing, but an awareness of the lack of a fit for me.
 All me.
 If I can help in some way, let me know.
 But I won’t be in the regular mix, I have some sticks to go chase.

-The Gotta Know When To Walk by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Gotta Know When To Walk by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.